 Teachers need to focus on teaching.
 We help you spend less time on assessment.

 mCLASS’s K–6 teacher-administered DIBELS® 8th Edition assessment provides for streamlined data collection, emphasizing measures of the most important skills in each and every student, no matter where they are.

 Everything educators need, in one tool

 mCLASS’s integrated literacy system includes efficient one-minute measures, a built-in dyslexia screener, teacher-led and student-driven instruction, intervention, and robust reports for educators.

 Watch students segment words into individual sounds to demonstrate phonemic awareness while mCLASS automates the assessment and provides targeted, explicit instruction.

 Assessing remotely with DIBELS 8th Edition

 mCLASS offers guidance on how to assess one-on-one in a remote setting.
 It’s more important than ever to enable teachers to continue to have a personal window into their students’ foundational reading development, and mCLASS allows teachers to mark which assessments were conducted remotely versus face-to-face.

 With remote learning, it may not always be possible to assess every student one on one.
 The Text Reading Online measure uses state-of-the-art speech recognition to measure fluency and comprehension in Grades 1–6, giving teachers a back-up assessment they can use with older or advanced students.

-In addition to above, mCLASS has created a collection of additional resources help users assess effectively no matter the scenario for the 2020–2021 school year.
+In addition to above, mCLASS has created a collection of additional resources to help educators assess effectively no matter the scenario.